marcintreder/relevel-landing-page/src/pages/policies/privacy-policy.md

 ---
 Effective Date: March 28th, 2020

-At Relevel we highly value your privacy!
-We believe that you should be fully informed whn it comes to the information and data we may collect and how we're protecting it when you use our Site or when you subscribe to our Service.
+At Relevel we highly value your right to privacy.
+We believe that you should be fully informed when it comes to the information and data we may collect and how we're protecting it when you use our Site, content, Mobile App (Site, content and mobile app are collectively referred as "the Services") or when you subscribe to our Mobile App subscription.
 This document provides information on how we treat your personal data.
-Please read this Privacy Policy prior to using the Site and the Service.
+Please read this Privacy Policy prior to using the Site and the Services.
 Privacy Policy applies to both use cases.

-You’re just six steps away from getting familiar with this Privacy Policy:

-1. Overview of basic data protection principles,
-2. The information we collect,
-3. The ways and purposes we use your data for and grounds for data processing,
-4. Situations when the information may be disclosed,
-5. Your rights, data security, changes to the policy & other matters,
-6. Recourse and arbitration,
-7. Cookie policy.

 ## 1. Overview

-We would like to explain you the basic Privacy Policy principles as simply as possible and according to binding data protection laws.
-In our view, to meet the expectations of the Client, all the necessary information shall be presented at the beginning of a policy and in a plain manner.
-Therefore, prior to any further inquiries, below you shall please find all the vital information:
+We would like to explain you the basic Privacy Policy principles as clearly as possible and according to binding data protection laws.

 * Relevel is the controller of all the personal data you provide when you use the Relevel app (the “Service”) website located at https://www.relevelapp.com (the “Site”), Relevel means Relevel Inc., a Delaware corporation.
 You may contact us at hello@relevel.com;

-* Whenever you sign up to any functionalities of the Site, in particular to the trial period, newsletter, download e-books, enrol a webinar or e-course etc. we may collect in particular your e-mail address and other given data such as: first name, last name, job position, company name, phone number or other submitted data; you provide all of your personal data voluntarily but we may point some of them to be obligatory to supply you at least with basic functions of the Service or other functionalities accessible via the Site; Relevel minimizes the scope of gathered data so we don’t collect data we believe to be unnecessary to achieve purposes they are collected for;
+* Whenever you sign up to any functionalities of the Site, in particular to the mobile app subscription and/or trial period, newsletter, download e-books or any content, enrol into a webinar or e-course etc. we may collect in particular your e-mail address and other given data such as: first name, last name, job position, company name, phone number or other submitted data; you provide all of your personal data voluntarily but we may point some of them to be obligatory to supply you at least with basic functions of the Service or other functionalities accessible via the Site; Relevel minimizes the scope of gathered data so we don’t collect data we believe to be unnecessary to achieve purposes they are collected for;

-* We may also use the collected data for marketing purposes of our product.
+* We may also use the collected data for marketing purposes.
 Your consent may be withdrawn any time; we won’t send you any other third party marketing messages; you may unsubscribe at any time or explicitly object to be addressed any marketing communication by contacting us;

 * We encourage you to test and subscribe to the Relevel Service; if you do so, please mind that we may need to process further personal data (such as evidential numbers (tax identity number, registration number in relevant court, administrative or commercial registers – in case of corporate entities), billing address and credit card information) – we will use them to supply our services and to process payments i.e. to perform the contract in accordance with the Terms of Service;